Ankitchaudharyy/Budgety/README.md

 # Budgety
 Budget Manager

-A Budget Manager which calculates all your incomes & expenses of a month, and then calculates the available budget.
+A Budget App which determines the available budget of a month by calculating all your incomes & expenses.